 In this unit, you'll cover:

-- Delivery Requirements and the Settlement Cycle: Securities Exchange Act (SEA) Rule 15c6-1's T+1 standard (effective May 28, 2024); product-by-product settlement conventions; the Regulation T payment period; Investment Company Act (ICA) Section 22(e)'s 7-calendar-day redemption ceiling
+- Delivery Requirements and the Settlement Cycle: the T+1 standard (effective May 28, 2024) under the Exchange Act's standard-settlement-cycle rule; product-by-product settlement conventions; the Regulation T payment period; the Investment Company Act's 7-calendar-day mutual-fund redemption ceiling

-- Order Ticket Content and Information Flow: Required fields under SEA Rule 17a-3; timestamp discipline; supervisory review under FINRA Rule 3110; cancel-and-rebill error corrections and as-of processing for mutual-fund mistakes
+- Order Ticket Content and Information Flow: required fields under the broker-dealer books-and-records rule; timestamp discipline; supervisory review under the supervision rule; cancel-and-rebill error corrections and as-of processing for mutual-fund mistakes

 - Automated Execution Systems in the Packaged-Products Universe: Fund/SERV for trading, Networking for account reconciliation, ACATS for account transfers, and firm-internal order-management systems

-- Uniform Practice (FINRA 11000 Series): Settlement-date / delivery-date equivalence; good-delivery standards; ex-dividend mechanics for inter-dealer trades; DK ("don't know") rejections; why the Uniform Practice Code (UPC) governs broker-to-broker, not broker-to-customer, duties
+- The FINRA Uniform Practice Code: Settlement-date / delivery-date equivalence; good-delivery standards; ex-dividend mechanics for inter-dealer trades; DK ("don't know") rejections; why the Uniform Practice Code (UPC) governs broker-to-broker, not broker-to-customer, duties

-- Adjustment of Open Orders (FINRA Rule 5330): The BLISS rule (Buy Limit / Sell Stop are reduced); Do Not Reduce (DNR) marking; stock dividends round up, cash dividends round down; reverse-split cancellation; unknown-distribution reconfirmation
+- Adjustment of Open Orders: The BLISS rule (Buy Limit / Sell Stop are reduced); Do Not Reduce (DNR) marking; stock dividends round up, cash dividends round down; reverse-split cancellation; unknown-distribution reconfirmation

-- Other Trading Practices (FINRA Rule 6140): Manipulative-trading prohibitions; wash trades vs. wash sales (regulatory vs. tax); application to closed-end fund and ETF orders a Series 6 rep might encounter
+- Other Trading Practices: Manipulative-trading prohibitions; wash trades vs. wash sales (regulatory vs. tax); application to closed-end fund and ETF orders a Series 6 rep might encounter

 - Regulation T (Credit by Brokers and Dealers): The T+3 payment period; freeriding and the 90-day cash-account freeze; why mutual-fund purchases stay in cash accounts; the margin-account prohibition for Series 6 reps

-- MSRB Rule G-12 (Uniform Practice for Municipal Securities): G-12 for inter-dealer vs. G-15 for customer; automated comparison through the National Securities Clearing Corporation (NSCC); T+1 alignment even though municipal securities are technically exempt from Rule 15c6-1
+- MSRB Inter-Dealer Settlement and Customer Confirmation Rules: inter-dealer settlement vs. customer confirmation; automated comparison through the National Securities Clearing Corporation (NSCC); T+1 alignment even though municipal securities are technically exempt from the standard-settlement-cycle rule

 Why This Matters